Top 10: What to Do in Istanbul

 The Bosphorus Strait, Istanbul

 That’s our list of the best things to do while in Istanbul.
+Of course, we weren’t able to include all of the fantastic things that there are to do.
 If you do decide to visit this spectacular historic city, be sure to check out the activities offered by Civitatis!
 Iyi yolculuklar (safe travels)!

 Leave a Reply